Lxixnxuxs/reflexiverecursion/content/post/permutationsModels.md

 So again: What have we actually constructed here?

 {{</ math.inline >}}
-# The second Frankel Model
+# The second Fraenkel Model
 {{< math.inline >}}

 We now finally turn to the main part of this article.
 Showing how choice fails in our permutation model.
 For this lets start out with the following atoms: $$A=\{a_0, b_0, a_1, b_1, \dots\} = \{a_i| i \in \omega\} \cup \{b_i| i \in \omega\}$$.
 Then construct the permutation model out of these base case atoms as outlined in the previous paragraph.
 We now have a model that only contains sets of the cummulative hirarchy that are symmetric up to finitly many fixes.
 We now claim: The set
 $$S = \{\{a_0, b_0\}, \{a_1, b_1\}, \dots\} = \{\{a_i, b_i\} | i \in \omega\}$$
 has no choice function.
+First we have to make sure that the set \(S\) itself is actually in our filtered model.
+We have to show that \(S\) has finite support.

 Having understood the construction of our model this is a trivial fact.
 A choice function on \(S\) would for example look like
 $$\{\{\{a_0, b_0\}, a_0\}, \{\{a_1, b_1\}, a_1\}, \dots\}$$
 but we see that to make, for example \(\{\{a_0, b_0\}, a_0\}\) symmetric we have to fix \(a_0\).
 Generalizing this, each atom choosen by the choice function would need to be fixed in order for the choice function itself to be symmetric.
 But because of our construction of \(S\) this must be done infinitly many often such that any choice function on \(S\) does not have finite support.
 Thus \(S\) has no choice function in this permutation model.
 This might not seem really mindblowing at first.
 But consider the implications of this: